opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 7       The account ordered was thereafter taken by a Senior Assistant Registrar (“SAR”) from 6 January to 21 September 2017.

 8       The Executor’s appeal against the orders of Abdullah JC, Civil Appeal No 2 of 2017, was heard and dismissed by the Court of Appeal on 20 March 2018.
 The Court of Appeal clarified their order on 28 March 2018 in relation to the interest payable on certain sums.
-The cumulative effect of the various orders was as follows:[\[note: 4\]](#Ftn_4)
+The cumulative effect of the various orders was as follows:[^4]

 (a)     The sums of $136,561.76 and $118,000.00 were to be repaid to the Estate with interest at 5.33% per annum accruing from 8 February 2012 (the “Equitable Compensation Sums”).